 A powerful tool is useless if your reps won't use it.
 The biggest barrier to adoption is almost always friction.
 If a tool forces reps to learn a completely new interface or constantly switch between tabs, they will eventually go back to their old, manual habits.
 The solution is to choose a tool that works where your reps already spend their day: their inbox.
 When a platform is built directly into Gmail, there's no new habit to build.
 Clear training on a few high-impact AI-powered workflows also helps the team see the value on day one, turning skepticism into excitement.

-The Right Tool for Your Team's Size
+Finding the Right Tool for Your Team Size

 The right follow-up tool isn't just about features; it's about fit.
 A platform built for a 500-person sales organization will crush a 10-person team with complexity and cost.
 On the other hand, a tool that’s too simple will hold a growing team back.
 The key is to match the tool to your team's current stage and workflow.
 You need something that solves today's problems without creating new ones, like a tool reps refuse to use.